systemd/systemd/docs/CGROUP_DELEGATION.md

 By default systemd sets up four slice units:

 1. `-.slice` is the root slice. i.e. the parent of everything else.
-On the host system it maps directly to the top-level directory of cgroupsv2.
+On the host system it maps directly to the top-level directory of cgroup v2.

 2. `system.slice` is where system services are by default placed, unless configured otherwise.